 Bloom Time: Early spring

 Dianthus barbatus is a herbaceous biennial or short-lived perennial plant that grows up to 3 feet (90 cm) tall.
-The leaves are green to glaucous blue-green, tapered, up to 4 inches (10 cm) long, and up to 0.8 inches (2 cm) wide.
-The flowers are produced in a dense cluster of up to 30 at the top of the stems.
+Leaves are green to glaucous blue-green, tapered, up to 4 inches (10 cm) long, and up to 0.8 inches (2 cm) wide.
+Flowers are produced at the top of the stems in a dense cluster of up to 30.
 They have a spicy clove-like scent.
 Each flower is 1.2 inches (3 cm) in diameter, with five petals with serrated edges.
 Wild plants produce red flowers with a white base, but colors in cultivars range from white, pink, red, and purple to variegated patterns.
 The flowers appear in early spring and last a long time.

 How to Grow and Care

 Plant pinks in full sun, partial shade, or anywhere they will receive at least 6 hours of sun.
 The plants need fertile, well-drained soil that is alkaline.

 Wait until the danger of frost has passed when planting Dianthus, and place them at the same level they were growing in the pots, with 12 to 18 inches (30 to 45) between plants.
 Do not mulch around them.
 Water them only at the base of the plant to keep the foliage dry and prevent mildew spotting.